-Applicants are encouraged to engage with the City's Officers and Design Review Panel as early as possible to obtain feedback on proposals.
-The role of the City and Design Review Panel is to provide guidance on whether the development is meeting the principles of good design, the Vision, Objectives, and the Statements of Intent (described above).
+Applicants are encouraged to engage with the City's officers and Design Review Panel as early as possible to obtain feedback on proposals.
+The role of the City and Design Review Panel is to provide guidance on whether the development is meeting the principles of good design, the vision, objectives, and the statements of intent (as described above).